jonigl/ai-publications/publications/2025/05/Ollama’s New Thinking Mode in less than 5 Minutes/README.md

 ## Final thoughts

-With Ollama's new thinking mode and the Python SDK, you can now build applications that leverage the model's reasoning capabilities.
-This opens up exciting possibilities for creating more intelligent local AI agents that can think through complex tasks and provide better answers.
+With Ollama's new thinking mode and the Ollama Python SDK, you can now build applications that leverage the model's **reasoning capabilities**.
+This opens up exciting possibilities for creating **more intelligent local AI agents** that can think through complex tasks and provide **better answers**.

 **Enjoy building!** If this guide saved you time, consider dropping a ⭐️ on this repository.
-Thank you for your support, and your feedback shapes the next release.
+Thank you for your support, and happy coding! 🚀

 ## Resources